hanse2s/data-centric-modeling/README.md

 # DataCentricSDM

-💥 We can model just about anything!
-But how much do the specific data we choose influence what our models tell us?
-This is a story of data complexity.
-We explored the significant impacts of our data selection and data processing decisions on model outcomes.

 This is a repository for the manuscript: Hansen, S. E., M. J. Monfils, R. A. Hackett, R. T. Goebel, and A. K. Monfils.
 2024.
 Data-centric species distribution modeling: Impacts of modeler decisions in a case study of invasive European frog-bit.
 Applications in Plant Sciences 12: e11573. https://doi.org/10.1002/aps3.11573.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]